Amityville station: History

 Amityville station is typical of the elevated Babylon Branch stations that were rebuilt during the mid-to-late 20th century.
 It was originally built in 1868 by the South Side Railroad of Long Island, then replaced by a brick station in 1889.
 From 1890 to 1919, it was a stop for the Huntington Railroad cross-island trolley line, which included a bridge over the tracks on the west side of the station.
 It was also the terminus of the Amityville Line for of the Babylon Railroad trolley line from 1910 to 1920.
 When the trolleys were abandoned the cross-island trolley bridge over the tracks became a pedestrian crossover.
 The station building was completely demolished in 1964 and on October 25, 1968, a temporary station building was opened with high-level side platforms to accommodate the new M1 cars and facilitate the construction of the new grade separated Babylon Branch.
 The new elevated structure was opened on August 7, 1973.
 The 1868 station remains standing as a private residence.
 Amityville is also the site of the first interlocking after the Central Branch splits from the Babylon Branch.

+In 2023, the MTA agreed to make the Amityville, Copiague and Lindenhurst stations wheelchair-accessible to settle a lawsuit.
+The elevator at Amityville was completed and opened on June 28th, 2024.

 Platform and tracks

 The station has one 10-car-long high-level island platform between the two tracks.
-Twelve-car trains will not open doors of the last two cars westbound or first two cars eastbound.
+Twelve-car trains do not open doors of the last two cars westbound or first two cars eastbound.